hashim-ali09/Workout-Tracker/README.md

 # Workout Tracker

-A browser-based workout tracker for logging training sessions, managing weekly splits, comparing performance, and keeping your training data local to your device.
+A browser-based workout tracker for logging training sessions, managing weekly splits, reviewing exercise history, and keeping all data local to your device.

 ## Overview